 If your child’s jaw grows longer on its own, feeding problems usually stop.

-Corrective surgery is generally successful, but it can take nine to 12 months for your child’s jaw to heal.
+Corrective surgery is generally successful, but it can take 6 to 12 months for your child’s jaw to heal.

-There’s no direct way to prevent micrognathia, and many of the underlying conditions that cause it can’t be prevented either.
+There’s no direct way to prevent micrognathia, and many of the underlying conditions that cause it can’t be prevented.
 If you have an inherited disorder, a genetic counselor can tell you how likely you are to pass it on to your child.